thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 - **Mode**: To indicate the audit operation mode
  - _Opt-Out_: All the entities are tracked by default, except those decorated with the `AuditIgnore` attribute.
 (Default)
  - _Opt-In_: No entity is tracked by default, except those decorated with the `AuditInclude` attribute.
-- **IncludeEntityObjects**: To indicate if the output should contain the modified entities objects.
+- **IncludeEntityObjects**: To indicate if the output should contain the complete entity object graphs.
 (Default is false)
 - **AuditEventType**: To indicate the event type to use on the audit event.
 (Default is the context name).
 Can contain the following placeholders:
   - {context}: replaced with the Db Context type name.
   - {database}: replaced with the database name.